-NB: MAKE SURE THAT YOU ARE REGISTERED FOR WORK INTEGRATED LEARNING (WIL) HVELA1A IN THE 1ST MONTH OF THE SEMESTER.
-Registration of experiential learning is done at the Co-operative Department.
+NB: MAKE SURE THAT YOU ARE REGISTERED FOR WORK INTEGRATED

+LEARNING HTWIL3A IN THE 1ST MONTH OF THE SEMESTER.
+Registration of WIL is done at the Exam Office (CW-Building).

-Students should report to the assigned company at 08H00 on the first day, and remember first impression last.
+Students should report to the assigned company at 08H00 on the first day and remember first impression last.
 DO NOT BE LATE.

-Student should be properly dressed in their corporate uniform and should have a name badge on.
+Student should be properly dressed in their Corporate Uniform and should wear the Name Badge provided by VUT.

-Mrs. E. Zwane is the lecturer responsible for you while you are doing your training and her contact details are attached in the log book (page 4).
+Mrs. E. Zwane is the lecturer responsible for you while you are doing your training and her contact details are attached in the logbook (Page 2).